hms-dbmi/gehlenborglab-website/_members/priya-misner.md

 start: March 2025
 end:
 ---
-Priya Misner is a senior designer at the HIDIVE Lab
+Priya Misner is a senior designer at the HIDIVE Lab.